History of Mikie Sherrill in Timeline

 On November 6, 2018, Mikie Sherrill was elected as the U.S. representative for New Jersey's 11th congressional district.

-2018: Defeated Republican Jay Webber
+2018: Defeated Jay Webber

-In 2018, Mikie Sherrill defeated Republican Jay Webber with 56.8% of the vote.
+On November 6, 2018, Mikie Sherrill defeated Republican Jay Webber with 56.8% of the vote to Webber's 42.1%.

 2019: Support for Trump Impeachment

-In 2020, after redistricting, the 11th District became somewhat friendlier for Sherrill.
+Following the 2020 census, the 11th District became somewhat friendlier for Sherrill.
 Had the district existed in 2020, Biden would have carried it with 58 percent of the vote.

 2021: Support for Second Impeachment of Trump

-2022: Re-election to U.S. House of Representatives
+2022: Re-elected to U.S. House of Representatives

 In 2022, Mikie Sherrill was re-elected as the U.S. representative for New Jersey's 11th congressional district by a wide margin.

-February 1, 2023: Vote on COVID-19 National Emergency Resolution
+February 1, 2023: Voted to End COVID-19 National Emergency

 On February 1, 2023, Mikie Sherrill was among twelve Democrats to vote for a resolution to end the COVID-19 national emergency.

-2023: Voting record with Biden
+2023: Voting Alignment with Biden

-2023: Criticism of Congestion Pricing in Manhattan
+2023: Criticized Congestion Pricing in Manhattan

-2023: Left the Blue Dog Coalition
+2023: Left Blue Dog Coalition

-July 9, 2024: Request for President Biden to Step Aside
+July 9, 2024: Called for Biden to Step Aside

-On July 9, 2024, Mikie Sherrill became the seventh House member to publicly request President Biden step aside as the presumptive Democratic nominee for the 2024 United States presidential election.
+On July 9, 2024, Mikie Sherrill became the seventh House member to publicly request that President Biden step aside as the presumptive Democratic nominee for the 2024 United States presidential election.

-2024: Re-election to U.S. House of Representatives
+2024: Re-elected to U.S. House of Representatives